DennisRutjes/LibSoundpipe.jl/README.md

 # LibSoundpipe.jl

-Not Usable For The Moment
+Not Usable For The Moment OSX-Only

 wrapper for :
     https://github.com/PaulBatchelor/Soundpipe